 Simmer 10 minutes.

 Adjust seasoning.
-Add cooked rice (or potatoes) just before serving.
+Add cooked rice (or sweet potatoes) just before serving.
 (You can even spoon the rice or potatoes into each individual bowl before adding the soup so that everyone gets the amount of rice they want.)

 Garnish with a sliced, quartered tomato, a curled green onion, or a sprig of celery leaves or fresh parsley.

 This soup makes a 30 minute meal that is gluten-free (no wheat, barley or rye), as well as casein-free, dairy-free, egg-free, lactose-free and nut-free.
 It is ideal for gluten intolerance, gluten sensitivity, celiac disease (coeliac disease) and can also be low carb or paleo.